 What to try some of my other cookies?

-Chocolate chip cookies recipe - This is the best chocolate chip cookie recipe that everyone need in their baking repertoire for rainy Sunday afternoons!
+Chocolate chip cookies recipe - This is the best chocolate chip cookie recipe that everyone needs in their baking repertoire for rainy Sunday afternoons!
 Crispy and chewy, gooey and buttery, sweet but very well balanced with some sea salt on top.
-Recipe in here

 - 125 g Unsalted butter